SinduriV/GenZero-Strategy-Consulting-Project/README.md

 - **Deliverables**: Explore the specific recommendations and strategies proposed for GenZero Strategy.
 - **Market Research**: Analyze the competitive landscape and potential client list to understand the market positioning of GenZero Strategy.

-## Team Members
-- **Keshav Chinthakindi**
-- **Rashi Vinay Raut**
-- **Sai Sinduri Vangala**
-- **Yeshwanth Chalapathi Sureshkumar**

-## Acknowledgments
-We would like to thank Anna Vishnevsky, CEO of GenZero Strategy, for her support and collaboration throughout this project.
-We also extend our gratitude to Syracuse University for providing us with this opportunity to apply our consulting skills in a real-world setting.